Master Planning in AECO | What Should Be Included and Why It’s Important

 WDI Studios

-Architecture and interior design firm WDI Studios used Civil 3D, Infraworks and Autodesk AutoCAD to create invaluable visualisations for the site development of a 100-acre township in Malaysia within a three-week deadline.
+Architecture and interior design firm WDI Studios used Civil 3D, Infraworks, and Autodesk AutoCAD to create invaluable visualizations for the site development of a 100-acre township in Malaysia within a three-week deadline.

 Thomas and Hutton

-Engineering firm Thomas and Hutton harnessed the power of AutoCAD and Civil 3D for site planning, civil design and extensive energy modelling.
+Engineering firm Thomas and Hutton harnessed the power of AutoCAD and Civil 3D for site planning, civil design, and extensive energy modeling.

 See how cloud-based collaboration is helping shape one of Europe’s biggest urban renewal projects.

-See how a multinational construction and development company used Autodesk Forma to plan and build a vibrant new neighbourhood.
+See how a multinational construction and development company used Autodesk Forma to plan and build a vibrant new neighborhood.

 See how an architectural design firm used BIM to plan and manage a vital infrastructure project in a mountainous region.

-Master planning in construction is a strategic, comprehensive process that involves the organisation and design of a construction project or larger development site.
-Its scope is beyond individual building design (US site), focusing on an overall vision and framework for the entire project.
+Master planning in construction is a strategic, comprehensive process that involves the organization and design of a construction project or larger development site.
+Its scope is beyond individual building design, focusing on an overall vision and framework for the entire project.

-Master planning in construction considers various factors, including land use, infrastructure (US site), environmental impact, zoning regulations and community needs.
-The goal is a long-term strategy that guides the development and construction phases, ensuring the project is cohesive, sustainable and aligned with the intended purpose.
+Master planning in construction considers various factors, including land use, infrastructure, environmental impact, zoning regulations, and community needs.
+The goal is a long-term strategy that guides the development and construction phases, ensuring the project is cohesive, sustainable, and aligned with the intended purpose.

 A comprehensive master plan should encompass critical elements such as: